 The ASRC, in partnership with our trusted friends at YMCA Camp Copneconic, provides a tailored one-week summer day-camp experience for children with an IEP confirmed ASD diagnosis.
 The ASRC is pleased to offer this twice during the summer!
 Where and when is camp held?
 POWER Camp is held at YMCA Camp Copneconic.
 They are located at 10407 N. Fenton Rd, Fenton, MI 48430.
 Camp is held approximately from 8:30am-3:30pm Monday-Thursday.
 Dates will be announced by February each year.

 When is registration?
-Registration will be available by March and is on a first come, first serve basis.
-Required items for registration include completed enrollment form, signed waiver, completed health intake form, copy of full IEP or psychological evaluation and full payment by June 1st.
+Registration will be available in April and is on a first come, first serve basis.
+Required items for registration include completed enrollment form, signed waiver, completed health intake form, copy of full IEP or psychological evaluation and full payment by May 15th.
 NO EXCEPTIONS.
 Refund policy is noted on application.